octo-technology/OpenTezos/docs/dapp/front.md

 In our raffle smart contract, we don't need this.
 As there is a clear one-to-one correspondence between the tickets and the players: if there are five players, it means that exactly five tickets have been sold.
 Since all tickets are numbered in an ascending order, we can infer that the big map keys range from zero to four.

-So, we will create an array of number, which ranges from `0` to `players.length`.
+So, we will create an array of numbers, which ranges from `0` to `players.length`.
 Once we have our keys, we will retrieve the mapped values.